Shippable/docs/sources/deploy/deploy-mvp-5.md

 **Resources**
   - [cluster](/platform/workflow/resource/cluster/) resource that represents a set of machines on a container orchestration system.
   - [image](/platform/workflow/resource/image/) resource that references a Docker image on a specific docker registry.
+  - [replicas](/platform/workflow/resource/replicas/) resource that specifies the number of instances of the container to deploy.

 **Jobs**
   - [manifest](/platform/workflow/job/manifest/) which creates a versioned, immutable service definition of a deployable unit for your application.